topesoul/shiftwise/README.md

 - **Customization**:
   - Notification preferences can be adjusted in user settings to control the type and frequency of alerts.

-### Reporting Dashboard
+### Reporting Dashboard in Usage

 - **Analytics**:

-  - Visual representations of shift activities, attendance rates, and employee performance metrics..
+  - Visual representations of shift activities and other metrics..

-- **Export Options**:
-  - Generate reports in CSV for offline analysis and record-keeping.

-### Subscriptions
+### Subscriptions Management

 - **Plan Selection**: